 Wholesale Soap – Handmade Soap Loaves and Bulk Bars of Soap

 Why buy wholesale soap from our company?
 Since 1999 we have been producing 1000’s of pounds of natural handmade soap.
 Entire loaves of soap are ready for you to cut into bars and label with your own company name.
 Large soap blocks now available at a discounted price over single loaves.
 If there is one thing we know, it is soap.
 Also, Soap by the Loaf and Aromagregory specialize in soaps made with real essential oils.
-We use trusted suppliers for our ingredients – many of them grown on American farms.
-All soaps are made by hand in our Tennessee workshop by the owners of the company.
+We use trusted suppliers for our ingredients – many of them chosen for their sustainability and green efforts.
+All soaps are made by hand in our Tennessee workshop.

 We know that it can be extremely confusing when customers are shopping around for wholesale soap, especially when the fragrance oil versus essential oil debate begins.
 Trusting that your supplier actually KNOWS the difference in essential oils and fragrance oils is an important factor in choosing who makes your soap.
 We carry both real essential oil soap and soap made with fine fragrance.
 The two are never mixed.
 Essential oil soap is ALL essential oils, while our fragrance varieties contain no essential oils.
 Each type is clearly marked.

 Soap by the Loaf and Aromagregory tells you every single ingredient found in our wholesale soap.
 The list is simple – olive oil, coconut oil, sustainable palm oil and shea butter.
 The scent comes from real plant based essential oils (or fine fragrances) and the color comes from oxides and pigments – in other words, the same colorant used to make mineral makeup.